21 Sep Exercising after Breast Reduction

 2. Range-of-Motion Exercises

-As you progress in your healing, restoring your full range of motion becomes a priority.
-Simple stretching and movement exercises can help in achieving this goal.
+As you progress in your healing, increasing your full range of motion becomes a priority.
+Basic stretching and movement exercises can help in achieving this goal.

 Arm Circles: This exercise helps with shoulder and upper-arm mobility